wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-1.md

 The most expensive TV show ever made, _The Rings of Power_ is fantastic.
 It looks stunning in 4K Dolby Vision.
 Production values match and exceed the Peter Jackson movies.
 I can't say the writing is as good, but it's frankly impossible to write at Tolkien's level, so they were doomed to fail on that front from the start.
 I can forgive the mediocre writing though because it's just so great to be in Middle Earth again.

 As a rule of thumb, I don't spend more than $20 a month on TV subscriptions, so I've started doing the juggling act of subscribing and unsubscribing to bounce between services.
 I've just finished up my one-year free trial of Disney Plus.
-I had a great time catching up on all the Star Wars and Marvel shows.
+I had a delightful year catching up on all the Star Wars and Marvel shows but everything good must come to an end.

 I've also burned through the must-watch shows in my Netflix queue, but I'm done for a while.
 Netflix charges over 20 bucks a month for 4K, which is too much to set and forget.
 Their new plan with ads is cheap enough to keep as a holding pattern so the kids can still watch their shows (no ads on kids profiles fortunately).

 There are a few really good shows on Amazon Prime Video now, so I'll sub for a while after _The Rings of Power_ until switching again, but I'm not making the mistake of trapping myself in the ecosystem - that's how they get you.

-NOTES FOR PART 2:

-* The story of how I purchased my iPad on eBay.
-Include screenshot saved to media.